pieterlexis/pdns/pdns/recursordist/docs/security-advisories/powerdns-advisory-2017-05.rst

 For those unable to upgrade to a new version, a minimal patch is `available <https://downloads.powerdns.com/patches/2017-05>`__

-We would like to thank Nixu and cnavarrete for independantly finding and reporting this issue.
+We would like to thank Nixu and Chris Navarrete of Fortinet's Fortiguard Labs for independently finding and reporting this issue.